freghar/template/features/Custom_Factions/README.md

 ie.

     // NATO Rifleman
-    "B_Solider_F",
+    "B_Soldier_F",

     // NATO Ammo Bearer
     "B_Soldier_A_F"

-All of the examples above use the class names for file names as well, ie.
-`B_Soldier_F` is taken as `B_Soldier_F.sqf`.
-You can override it by specifying an array, denoted with square brackets instead of just string,
+All of the examples above use the class names for file names (inside "loadouts") as well, ie. `B_Soldier_F` is taken as `B_Soldier_F.sqf`.
+You can override it by specifying an array, denoted with square brackets, instead of just string,

     // NATO Rifleman
     ["B_Soldier_F", "mysoldier.sqf"],